 The Educational Program Objectives (EPO) comprise competencies and the measurable objectives by which attainment of each competency can be assessed.
-The full text of the College of Medicine-

-Phoenix educational program objectives can be accessed in the Educational Program Objectives Policy and require dissemination as noted in the Orientation to EPOs and Curricular Unit Objectives Policy.
+The full text of the COM-P educational program objectives can be accessed in the Educational Program Objectives Policy and requires dissemination as noted in the Orientation to EPOs and Curricular Unit Objectives Policy.

-In addition to EPOs, the elective objectives are closely tied to student learning outcomes.
-College of Medicine-Phoenix measures these outcomes both quantitatively (via NBME shelf exams) and qualitatively (via behavioral competency assessments).
+In addition to EPOs, the electives objectives are closely tied to student learning outcomes.
+COM-P measures these outcomes both quantitatively (via National Board of Medical Examiners [NBME] shelf exams) and qualitatively (via behavioral competency assessments).